-One in four American households owns a single-serve coffee maker.
+Did you know that one in four American households owns a single-serve coffee maker?
 Just about all of them are made by either Nespresso or Keurig, the two biggest names in the coffee pod world.

 These machines allow even novices to make coffee like a pro—just pop in a pod and press a button, and you’ll get a freshly brewed cup of joe in a matter of seconds.
 But what exactly is the difference between the two brands and which one makes the best investment?